nitrologic/blitz2/README.md

 Ascii source and pdf versions of magazines to be added shortly.

+Fans of Blitz Research can check out the founder's CV here:

+bums/bum7/disk1/readme/aboutmark

 ## History

 Source was rescued from Simon's A4000 hard disk archives from 1994/1995 period.

+A tokeniser based on the blitz2 source files has been coded in BlitzMax and is located in the tools folder.

 Ths readbb2 tool was used to generate the ascii translations in the scan folder.

-A tokeniser based on these files written in BlitzMax may be found in the tools folder.
+Improved attribution to respective authors is planned and no rights are presumed or given.